OWASP/samm/Website/content/en/blog/owasp-samm-roadmap.md

 +++
 title = "OWASP SAMM Roadmap"
-date = "2021-02-01T00:00:00+02:00"
+date = "2021-02-09T00:00:00+02:00"
-tags = ["roadmap", "samm", "next", "what's new"] categories = ["roadmap"] banner = "img/banners/undraw_process_e90d.png"
+tags = ["roadmap", "samm", "next", "what's new"] categories = ["roadmap"] banner = "img/banners/undraw_navigator_a479.png"
 author = "The SAMM Project Team"
 +++

 ## What happened in 2020?

-Some text here.
-A weird year but still a lot happened.
-Something along those lines.
+This was a special year but still a lot happened for SAMM.
+The team worked hard to continue delivering and adding value for our users.

 {{< responsive-image  "/img/blog/2020.png" "2020">}}